 Student support includes up to $4000 in salary, a $1000 food allowance, and free housing.
 Travel costs are covered, as are other minor program-associated expenses.

 Students are eligible for the program if they are Sophomores, Juniors, or non-graduating Seniors from institutions within states or are residents of states that have INBRE programs (Alaska, Arkansas, Delaware, Hawaii, Kansas, Kentucky, Louisiana, Maine, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Vermont, West Virginia, and Wyoming).
+Dartmouth students are ineligible for this program.
 Students coming from NH-INBRE supported laboratories will have competitive preference.
 In these cases, we encourage the development of working partnerships between the students in the iSURF program and the laboratory at their home institution, so that research skills and techniques acquired in the Dartmouth iSURF program can be brought back to their respective NH-INBRE laboratories.

 Required Application Documents: